dotintent/FlutterBleLib/README.md

 ### The connection with the device

-After creating client, you can establish connection with device.
-There is possibility to scan all devices via:
+After creating the client, you can establish a connection with the device.
+There is a feature to scan for devices via:

     FlutterBleLib.instance.startDeviceScan(scanMode, calbackType, uuidsArray)

 method.
-This method returns stream that emits scanned devices.
-The information about the device contains device id that is used to create connection.
-All you need to do is calling:
+This method returns a stream that emits scanned devices.
+The information about a device contains a `device id` that may be used to create the connection.
+All you need to do is to call:

     FlutterBleLib.instance.connectToDevice(deviceId, isAutoConnect)

- method, as a response you will get information about connected device.
-You can check any time that device is connected via
+method.
+As a response you will get an information about the connected device.
+You can verify if the device is connected via

     FlutterBleLib.instance.isDeviceConnected(deviceId)

 at any time.
-It’s good to set up the monitor that allows to get the information about breaking connection.
-Library provides this functionality via the following method
+It is recommended to set up a monitor that allows getting an information about the connection being broken.
+The library provides this functionality via the following method

     FlutterBleLib.instance.onDeviceConnectionChanged()

- If some of the device's brake, this stream will emit information about this device.<br />
+If any of the device connection breaks the stream emits information about it.<br />

-When you are connected with your device you can discover services, write, read or listen notification from characteristic via relevant method.
+Once you are connected to your device, you can discover services, write, read or listen to notifications from characteristics.

 Full library functionality is shown in example app.